nal-epfl/castan/README.md

 This generates nf.pcap with the adversarial workload.

-Running this for the [examples/dpdk-lpm-btrie](LPM NF with a PATRICIA trie] looks like:
+Running this for the [LPM NF with a PATRICIA trie](examples/dpdk-lpm-btrie] looks like:

     $ docker start -ai castan                       # Start and attach to the container created earlier.
                                                     # The following commands run inside the container.